|Armand Guillaumin, Sunset at Ivry (Soleil couchant à Ivry), 1873, Musée d'Orsay|

 Here is one of my favorite descriptions from Captured by Moonlight, although I have to confess this is from my own impressions while riding a train in India.

 “The pony-pulled jutka rattled along the countryside of the Madras Presidency.
 Rust-red dirt flew up at Laine.
 On one side of the rutted track a rice paddy stretched out, a verdant green that almost hurt the eyes in the sunlight.
 Dotting the paddy, women’s saris—saffron, crimson, vermillion, peacock blue—shimmered in the light like beads on a bangle.”

 - Camera View: See your story or scene through a different field of vision.
 Field of Vision is how the observable world is seen at a particular moment…a split second in time.
 How does your scene change if your field of vision is cropped, so that non-essentials to your story are eliminated?

 - What happens to your scene if you change your mental lens to black and white, or sepia, add sunbeams or starlight?
 I love playing with my photos on programs such as Picmonkey to get different effects.

 A Different Color Changed my Whole Book:

 I was more than halfway through writing Veiled at Midnight and sent a photo of a model to my publisher Roseanna White that I thought conveyed the strength and beauty of my character Dassah.
 Originally I wanted Roseanna to change the color of the dress to green which epitomized an integral part of my storyline.
 Rosanna did as I asked, but when I saw the dress in green, it didn’t work for me on an emotional level.

 I asked Rosanna to change the dress photo back again to crimson, and I re-worked the story of Dassah’s bridal sari to red.
-This actually turned out so much better because I was reminded that a bridal gown in Asia is red for the color of joy, and secondly the color of crimson reminded me of Christ's sacrifice for all humanity.
+This actually turned out so much better because I was reminded that a bridal gown in Asia is red for the color of joy.